Detection Range Test: test the activity detection zone of the Tapo Battery Camera

 3. Move within the Detection Area.

 Move around the designated detection area to the best of your ability and closely monitor the camera for any light and sound responses.
-A reaction from the camera in the form of light or sound confirms that the area's activity is capable of triggering the camera's detection mechanism.
+A reaction from the camera in the form of light or sound confirms that the area's activity is capable of waking up the camera.

 4. Adjust Wake-up Sensitivity if Necessary.